-DUNE is led by two co-spokespersons, André Rubbia, Professor of Physics at ETH Zurich and Mark Thomson, Professor of Physics at University of Cambridge.
+DUNE is led by two co-spokespersons, Mark Thomson, Professor of Physics at University of Cambridge and Edward Blucher, Professor of Physics at University of Chicago.

 Eric James, Scientist at Fermilab, is Technical Coordinator and heads the DUNE Technical Board.
-Steve Kettel, Physicist at Brookhaven National Laboratory, is the DUNE International Project Manager.
+Steve Kettell, Physicist at Brookhaven National Laboratory, is the DUNE International Project Manager.

 Each participating institution is represented on the DUNE Institutional Board, which is chaired by Bob Wilson, Professor of Physics at Colorado State University.